aleena-jaison/Shuuusshhh_please/README.md

 ### Project Description
+You know how teacher says "Class, stay silent.
+It should be pin drop silence".
+And that is what we are aiming for !!

-This is a mobile app to help pavam teachers to measure the noise level and give the class a "Shush Score".
+This is a mobile app to help pavam & strict teachers to measure the noise level and give the class a "Shush Score" with the ultimum being **"PIN DROP SILENCE**.
 It uses the phone's microphone to calculate the same.
 The quieter the class, the higher the score.
 For fun, there's a big button that plays a loud "shhhhh" sound that can be played any no. of times.
 Also an addo, all the classes in a school/ college can compete on a leaderboard, and lets see who wins the "Golden Shhuushh" trophy.

 ### The Problem (that doesn't exist)
-Isn't too much tiring for teachers to say "Shush" every single time when we make some behalam?
+Isn't too much tiring for teachers to say "Shush", "Mindathirik pillere", "ithentha chanthayo" etc etc... every single time when we make some behalam?
 And how much "Shush" we sahakarikaled for?
 HEADACHE ahnee

 ### The Solution (that nobody asked for)